mandiant/capa/doc/installation.md

 You'll find that the `capa.exe` (Windows) or `capa` (Linux) executables in your path now invoke the capa binary from this directory.

+If you want to install the development dependencies, which you need to run the code formatters, syntax checker, rule linter and tests (and for the [hooks](#4-setup-hooks-optional)) run:

+`$ pip install -e ./local/path/to/src[dev]`

+If you are using zsh, do not forget to escape the square brackets:

+`$ pip install -e ./local/path/to/src\[dev\]`

 ### 4. Setup hooks [optional]

 If you plan to contribute to capa, you may want to setup the hooks.